-When you come to a point of reflection or transition in your career – considering moving on, changing role, reviewing progress you’ve made so far – big gaps can suddenly appear and impact on how you compete in the market place.
+When you come to a point of reflection or transition in your career – changing role, thinking of moving on, reviewing progress you’ve made so far – big gaps can suddenly appear.
+These gaps can impact on how you compete when looking for your next role or challenge.

 Benchmark the job market